evansbenj/2024_BIO722/4_Using_angsd_for_GWAS.md

 ```
 ln -s /home/ben/2024_BIO722/2022_pygmaeus/bams_mapped_to_XLv10_concatscaf_no_readgroups/* .
 ```
 We also need two more things.
 The first one is just a list of bam files.
-You can make one like this:
+You can use the one I made:
 ```
-ls *bam > bam.filelist
+ln -s /home/ben/2024_BIO722/2022_pygmaeus/angsd/bam.filelist .
 ```